Automatic Debiased Machine Learning of Causal and Structural Effects: Introduction

+We allow any regression learner, including neural nets, random forests, Lasso, and other high dimensional learners to be used in the orthogonal moment function.
+The primary requirement of the regression learner is that the product of mean-square convergence rates for the learner of $\bar{\alpha} $ and the regression learner is faster than $n^{-1/2}.$ Under this condition and a few other regularity conditions we show root-n consistency and asymptotic normality of the estimator of the parameter of interest.
+We give convergence rates for the Lasso learner of $\bar{\alpha}$ and combine them with existing convergence rates for regressions to verify conditions for particular estimators.
+A learner of $\bar{\alpha}$ and large sample theory is given for parameters that depend nonlinearly on regressions as well as parameters that are linear in a regression.

+The large sample theory in this paper takes the probability limit of the regression learner and $\bar{\alpha}$ to be fixed.
+It would be straightforward to extend the results to allow the regression limit and $ \bar{\alpha}$ to change with sample size.
+Such a change would allow us to accommodate sparse specifications where number of nonzero coefficients in the true regression grows with the sample size but would complicate notation and detail.
+We choose to work with a fixed regression for simplicity while accommodating high dimensional regressions via approximate sparsity.

 We give an application to estimating the treatment effect on the treated of job training from the National Supported Work Demonstration (NSW).
-For many large sets of covariates, we find similar estimates based on Lasso, neural nets, and random forest regressions with a Lasso-based bias correction for each.
+For many large sets of covariates, we find similar estimates based on neural net, random forest, and Lasso regressions with the automatic bias correction for each.
 We also give an application to estimating price elasticities from scanner panel data while allowing endogeneity of prices.
 We estimate the elasticities from Auto-DML of an average derivative that includes many covariates that account for correlated random effects.
-We find price elasticities that are much smaller than cross-section elasticities, consistent with though larger than fixed effects elasticities found in Chernozhukov, Hausman, and Newey (2019).
+We find price elasticities that are much smaller than cross-section elasticities, consistent with though larger t than fixed effects elasticities found in Chernozhukov, Hausman, and Newey (2021).
 We also find that plug in estimates are similar to the cross-section elasticity estimates, so that debiasing is important in this application.

+The estimators of parameters of interest use cross-fitting, as in Chernozhukov et al. (2018), where orthogonal moment functions are averaged over groups of observations, the regression and $\bar{\alpha}$ learners use all observations not in the group, and each observation is included in the average over one group.
+Cross-fitting removes a source of bias and eliminates any need for Donsker conditions for the regression learner.
+Early work by Bickel (1982), Schick (1986), and Klaassen (1987) used similar sample splitting ideas.